+With the values of the input benchmark parameters, the asymmetry parameter is numerically obtained as follows:

+\end{enumerate} Keeping our analysis streamlined with the NO case explored in subsection \ref{subsec:NO1}, we again investigate the variation of $\epsilon_1$ on Majorana phases for IO case in Fig \ref{fig:IOMP}.
+From the figures \ref{fig:IOMPA} and \ref{fig:IOMPB}, one may see no qualitative dependence in the behaviour of $\epsilon_1$ on the Majorana phases for both $\delta=0$ (CP conserving) and $\delta=1.58\pi$ (best-fit) cases.

+Based on our investigations conducted here and in subsection \ref{subsec:NO1} concerning the inclusion of Majorana phases for IO and NO mass spectra of active neutrinos, respectively, we have determined that, within our model framework, the contribution of Majorana phases to CP asymmetry is negligible compared to the Dirac CP phase.
+This observation also implies that the scale of leptogenesis in our framework for both NO and IO cases remains unaffected by the inclusion of Majorana phases.
+Consequently, in the subsequent discussions, we confine our analysis to the Dirac CP phase ($\delta$) as the sole source of CP violation, i.e. setting Majorana phases ($\alpha,\beta$) equal to zero.

-\subsection{Cosmological Evolution of Asymmetry}
+\subsection{Cosmological Evolution of asymmetry}

-In this sub-section, we discuss the various processes that thread together to create the observed baryon asymmetry of the Universe via Leptogenesis.
-The right-handed neutrinos $(N_R)$ are present at the high energy scales and decay to their light counterparts as the temperature of the universe cools down.
-It is possible for all the three generation of RHNs to decay in a CP-violating way, thus producing an asymmetry in the leptonic sector.
+In this subsection, we discuss the various processes that thread together to create the observed baryon asymmetry of the Universe via leptogenesis.
+The right-handed neutrinos $(N_R)$ are present at the high-energy scales and decay to their light counterparts as the temperature of the Universe cools down.
+It is possible for all the three generation of RH neutrinos to decay in a CP-violating way, thus producing an asymmetry in the leptonic sector.
 Given a mass hierarchy between them, it is natural for the $N_1$s to decay at the very last.
 The decay width of such a process is expressed in Eq.~(\ref{GammaTotal}).
-The asymmetries produced via the decay of $N_3$ and $N_2$ wash off entirely as the universe's temperature cools below the mass scale of $N_2$.
+The asymmetries produced via the decay of $N_3$ and $N_2$ wash off entirely as the Universe's temperature cools below the mass scale of $N_2$.

 Particularly for our framework, there is an additional contribution to the number density of $N_R$ coming from the decay of $S_L$ neutrinos from the second Yukawa term in Eq.~(\ref{eq:lg1}).
 Although as the mass scale of $S_L$ is higher than the mass of $N_1$ so, these interactions do not play a significant role in producing the lepton asymmetry but only alter the abundance of $N_1$.
 This leaves the decay of $N_1$ quite significant for the process of leptogenesis.
 The first Yukawa term in Eq.~(\ref{eq:lg1}) with complex $Y_D$ values provides the necessary net asymmetry in the production of active neutrinos and leptons.